 The cost of this structure from a federal income tax perspective could outweigh the Washington tax benefit if the federal corporate income tax rate increases, as currently proposed by the Biden Administration.

 How Is the Taxable Gain Calculated, and How Is the $250,000 Threshold Applied?

 The tax base is called "Washington capital gains."
 It is equal to an individual's "adjusted capital gain" less $250,000 per annual return filed, with some other deductions described below.
-Because married couples who file a joint federal return are also required to file the new joint state capital gains return, there is some ambiguity around whether joint-return filers will have just one $250,000 threshold, while spouses who file separate federal returns will each have a $250,000 exclusion.
+Married couples and domestic partners have just one $250,000 deduction, regardless of whether they file joint or separate federal returns.

 The calculation of the "adjusted capital gain" starts with the individual's net federal long-term capital gain for the year.
 It is then modified to take into account gains and losses on the sale of assets that are excluded from the scope of the tax, whether by exemption or because they are not deemed Washington capital assets.
 Before outlining the details of the calculation, we list the exemptions and the scope of taxable assets.

 The act exempts the following classes of assets: